MythicAgents/hercules/README.md

+# DEPRECATED
+This agent is deprecated and no longer updated to match the Mythic repository

-# Hercules - SOCON-2020 - Zero to Hero - How to Create a Custom Mythic Agent
+## Hercules - SOCON-2020 - Zero to Hero - How to Create a Custom Mythic Agent

 <img src="./agent_icons/hercules.svg" width="200">